-- (2) The grounds of an appeal under this regulation are that - - (a) the decision was ultra vires or there was some other error of law; - (b) the decision was unreasonable, - (c) the decision was made in bad faith, - (d) there was a lack of proportionality, or - (e) there was a material error as to the facts or as to the procedure. - (3) An appeal under this regulation shall be instituted - - (a) within a period of 28 days immediately following the date of the notice of the Commission's decision, and - (b) by summons served on the Chairman, or vice-Chairman, of the Commission stating the grounds and material facts on which the appellant relies. - (4) The Commission may, where an appeal under this regulation has been instituted, apply to the Court, by summons served on the appellant, for an order that the appeal shall be dismissed for want of prosecution, and upon hearing the application the Court may - - (a) dismiss the appeal or dismiss the application (in either case upon such terms and conditions as the Court may direct), or - (b) make such other order as the Court considers just, and the provisions of this paragraph are without prejudice to the inherent powers of the Court or to any other rule of law empowering the Court to dismiss the appeal or the application for want of prosecution.
+- (2) The grounds of an appeal under this regulation are that - - (a) the decision was ultra vires or there was some other error of law; - (b) the decision was unreasonable, - (c) the decision was made in bad faith, - (d) there was a lack of proportionality, or - (e) there was a material error as to the facts or as to the procedure. - (3) An appeal under this regulation shall be instituted - - (a) within a period of 28 days immediately following the date of the notice of the Commission's decision, and - (b) by summons served on the Chairman, or vice-Chairman, of the Commission stating the grounds and material facts on which the appellant relies.

+(4) The Commission may, where an appeal under this regulation has been instituted, apply to the Court, by summons served on the appellant, for an order that the appeal shall be dismissed for want of prosecution, and upon hearing the application the Court may - and the provisions of this paragraph are without prejudice to the inherent powers of the Court or to any other rule of law empowering the Court to dismiss the appeal or the application for want of prosecution.